Dhanush-67/C-Projects/README.md

 # C Projects
-Projects I have built using C
+Projects I have worked on using C in my university courses